-What is time-based modeling?¶
+What is time-aware modeling?¶

 DataRobot offers two mechanisms for time-aware modeling, both of which are implemented using date/time partitioning:

 - Use out-of-time validation (OTV) when your data is time-relevant but you are not forecasting (instead, you are predicting the target value on each individual row).
 "How do I interpret this housing data?"
+This type of time-aware modeling is described in the OTV specialized workflow section.

-- forecast multiple future values of the target—"What will sales be like next week, Monday through Friday?"
+- Forecast multiple future values of the target—"What will sales be like next week, Monday through Friday?"

-- "nowcast" an unknown current value of a time series—"What is this month's inflation rate based on recent history?"
+- "Nowcast" an unknown current value of a time series—"What is this month's inflation rate based on recent history?"

 Contact your DataRobot representative for information on enabling time series modeling.

 See below for more specific information on reasons to use time-aware modeling and putting it in context with supervised learning.
-Follow the suggested reading path tTo help locate the documentation appropriate to your understanding and requirements.
+Follow the suggested reading path to help locate the documentation appropriate to your understanding and requirements.

 See the file size documentation for information on file size and series limit considerations.